elephantscale/es-training-new/jenkins/slides/Continuous_Integration_with_Jenkins.md

      - Architecture / Design and Complexity: Are covered under Structure section

- * Let’s review all different sections using SonarQube’s own project code
+ * Let's review all different sections using SonarQube's own project code

      - https://nemo.sonarqube.org/ is the online instance of SonarQube dedicated to many open source projects